-The human Id1 gene has been cloned and characterized by Hara et al (7), who also cloned a related gene, Id2.
-Although a splice variant (Id1-prime) that does not show the growth regulated expression normally seen with Id1 has also been described (8), Id1 is related to Id2 and Id3 (9).
-Id1 and Id3 have been identified as negative regulators of pluripotent stem cell maturation (10), and supports the view that Id1 is highly characteristic of progenitor cells and/or cells that exhibit hyperproliferative responses.
+The human Id1 gene has been cloned and characterized by Hara et al. [8], who also cloned a related gene, Id2.
+A splice variant (Id1-prime) that does not show the growth-regulated expression normally seen with Id1 has also been described [9].
+The Id1-related proteins Id2 and Id3 [10] are also negative regulators of pluripotent stem cell maturation [11].
 As a protein affecting the activity of many transcription factors, Id1 can affect multiple cellular properties.
-Targeting EPCs by way of Id1 transcription blocks EPC mobilization, causes angiogenesis inhibition, impairs the spread of metastasis, and increases the survival of tumor bearing mice (1, 11).
-Human Id1 mRNA is barely detectable in quiescent early passage fibroblasts, but its expression can be induced by serum.
-Interestingly, Id1 antisense RNA prevents early passage fibroblasts from entering the S phase of the cell cycle (7).
+Targeting of Id1 transcription blocks EPC mobilization, causes angiogenesis inhibition, impairs the spread of metastasis, and increases the survival of tumor-bearing mice [1, 2].
+Interestingly, human Id1 mRNA is barely detectable in quiescent early-passage fibroblasts, but its expression can be induced by serum.
+Moreover, Id1 antisense RNA prevents early-passage fibroblasts from entering the S phase of the cell cycle [8].

-Histologic analysis of ST revealed that Id1 is highly expressed in the vasculature of RA ST (12), and on synovial lining cells (pre-fibroblast/monocyte), suggesting that Id1 displays pleiotropic properties in pre-mature phenotypic cells found in the RA synovium.
-This indicates that Id1 expressing cells located in blood vessels lining the RA synovium are likely bone marrow (BM) derived (12), and in agreement with the findings of Sakurai et al, who showed substantial expression of Id1 and Id3 in RA compared to osteoarthritis (OA) synovium at the protein and transcriptional levels (13).
-Gao et al subsequently showed that it was possible to identify, track, and target BM derived endothelial progenitor cells (EPCs) in vivo using a mouse model of pulmonary metastasis by way of Id1 expression (1, 11).
-Our group was the first to report that RA synovial fluid (SF) contains abundant amounts of Id1 and we now show that the primary sources are from activated RA fibroblasts.
-We also found that Id1 is packaged within extracellular vesicles (EVs) and released from fibroblasts via exosomes.
-Once released, Id1 induces signaling pathways in ECs inducing angiogenic responses (12), that can be targeted to reduce blood vessel growth.
-Overall, our data is suggestive that fibroblast derived Id1 may contribute to vasculogenesis as well as angiogenesis by independent mechanisms, and that soluble Id1 can serve as either a biomarker or therapeutic target for angiogenesis in RA tissues.
+Histologic analysis of ST revealed that Id1 is highly expressed in the vasculature of RA ST [12], and also in synoviocytes (SNCs).
+Sakurai et al. also showed substantial expression of Id1 and Id3 in RA compared to osteoarthritis (OA) synovium at the protein and transcriptional levels [13].
+Our group was the first to report that RA synovial fluid (SF) contains abundant amounts of Id1, and we now show that the primary source is not from EPCs or endothelial cells (ECs), but from RA ST fibroblasts.
+We also show that Id1 is packaged within extracellular vesicles (EVs) and released from fibroblasts via exosomes.
+Lastly, we provide evidence that Id1 activates EC signaling pathways, inducing angiogenic responses [12], which can be targeted to reduce blood vessel growth.

-Materials and Methods
+Methods

-Ethical use of animals: The University of Michigan's Unit for Laboratory Animal Medicine (ULAM) is an AAALAC (Association for Assessment and Accreditation of Laboratory Animal Care) accredited facility.
-Treatment of animals in this study was approved by ethics committees at the University of Michigan.
-ULAM is supervised by a veterinarian and operates in accordance with federal regulations.
-Mice were housed in sterile rodent micro-isolator caging with filtered cage tops in a specific pathogen-free environment to prevent infection.
-Severe combined immunodeficiency (SCID) mice were obtained from National Cancer Institute (NCI).
-C57/BL6 wildtype (Wt) mice were bred in house according to the guidelines of the University Committee on the Use and Care of Animals.
+Ethical use of animals

+Procedures involving animals in this study were approved by The University Committee for the Use and Care of Animals (UCUCA) at the University of Michigan.
+Mice were housed in sterile rodent micro-isolator caging with filtered cage tops in a specific pathogen-free environment.
+Severe combined immunodeficient (SCID) mice were obtained from the National Cancer Institute (NCI).
+C57/BL6 wildtype (Wt) mice were bred in house.
 All efforts were made to reduce stress or discomfort in the animals used in these studies.